• ECTS

 Description

-The purpose of this teaching unit is the study and implementation of perception systems for mobile robots, manipulative robots, humanoids, etc. The teaching is based on the proprioceptive and exteroceptive perception systems with a strong focus on vision systems.
-In the lectures, the general principles of perception and the functioning of the most widely used sensors (cameras, projectors, distance and position sensors, etc.) are presented.
-A series of practical work accompanies this teaching in the form of a long project punctuated by sub-goals addressing different parts of the course.
+This teaching unit focuses on the study and implementation of perception systems for mobile robots, manipulation robots, humanoid robots, etc. The course centers on proprioceptive and exteroceptive perception systems, with a strong emphasis on vision systems.
+Lectures cover the general principles of perception and the functioning of the most commonly used sensors (cameras, projectors, motion and position sensors, etc.).
+This teaching is accompanied by a series of practical assignments in the form of a long project with sub-goals covering different parts of the course.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------